Ammonium hexachloroiridate(IV)

 Ammonium hexachloroiridate(IV) is the inorganic compound with the formula (NH4)2[IrCl6].
 This dark red solid is the ammonium salt of the iridium(IV) complex [IrCl6]2−.
-It is a commercially important iridium compound one of the most common complexes of iridium(IV).
-A related but ill-defined compound is iridium tetrachloride, which is often used interchangeably.
+It is a commercially important iridium compound, one of the most common complexes of iridium(IV).
+A related but ill-defined compound is iridium tetrachloride, which has been used interchangeably.

 Structure and synthesis

 The compound has been characterized by X-ray crystallography.
 The salt crystallizes in a cubic motif like that of ammonium hexachloroplatinate.
 The [IrCl6]2− centers adopt octahedral molecular geometry.

 The compound is prepared in the laboratory by the addition of ammonium chloride to an aqueous solution of sodium hexachloroiridate.
-The salt is poorly soluble, like most other ammonium hexachlorometallates.
+The salt is poorly soluble like most other diammonium hexachlorometallates.

 Uses

-It is a key intermediate in the isolation of iridium from ores.
+It is an intermediate in the isolation of iridium from ores.
 Most other metals form insoluble sulfides when aqueous solutions of their chlorides are treated with hydrogen sulfide, but [IrCl6]2− resists ligand substitution.
 Upon heating under hydrogen, the solid salt converts to the metal: